tytydraco/yessleep/out/I_found_the_FREE_CANDY_staircase_from_rcreepy_and_something_at_the_bottom_had_waited_32_years_for_me.md

 “How do I know your name?” the man responded with a broad smile.
 “I know *all* of the hungry boys and girls, Jonathan.
 And you’re very hungry, aren’t you?
 Very, very, very…”

 The screen suddenly plunged into darkness, cutting the image and silencing the audio.
 Of course, I didn’t need to be reminded of that awful day for a moment longer.
-I knew what had happened next.
-I’d run back to the house, screaming for my father, and the van driver had fled before facing the full might of Mr Walton.
+I recalled what had happened next.
+I ran back to the house, screaming for my father, and the van driver fled before facing the full might of Mr Walton.

-I reached for my torch to illuminate the darkness, then I stood up and cast the light around the room.
+Sitting in the blackened cinema, I reached for my torch, then I stood up and cast the light around the room.

 “… *hungry*,” finished a whispering voice from behind me.